Cray-HPE/docs-csm/install/deploy_final_ncn.md

     ```

 <a name="enable-ncn-disk-wiping-safeguard"></a>

 ## 5. Enable NCN Disk Wiping Safeguard

-> The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise because it is used for Cray installation and bootstrap.
-The CSI binary is compiled against the NCN base, simply fetching it from the bootable media will suffice.
+The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise because
+it is used for Cray installation and bootstrap.

 1. SSH back into `ncn-m001`, or restart a local console and resume the typescript.